codepunkt/webpack-license-plugin/README.md

 - package name
 - package version
+- package author _(if available in the package's meta data)_
 - page repository _(if available in the package's meta data)_
-- package source on npm registry
+- package url on npm registry
 - license
 - licenseText _(if a `/^licen[cs]e/i` file was found in the package's root)_